Boating to Catalina Island

 - Located at Catalina Island's east end, over 360 mooring sites are available in Avalon Harbor, Descanso Bay and Hamilton Cove.

 - All moorings are assigned on a first-come, first-served basis.
 Upon arrival, please stand by just outside the Avalon Harbor entrance for a mooring assignment from the Harbor Patrol boat.
 No moorings are assigned over VHF radio.
 Mooring fees are payable upon assignment of a mooring, and may be paid by cash, check or credit card (except American Express) to the Harbor Patrol Officer.
+See below for video on how to pick up and drop a mooring in Avalon.

 - Avalon is a NO DISCHARGE area.
 No sewage may be discharged – treated or not.
 This is strictly enforced.
 A free Pump-A-Head station is located near the fuel dock, by the Casino building.
 There is a pump-out station located at the main dock in Two Harbors, and a pump-out boat in Catalina Harbor.